 Opportunities to enhance your application

-We understand there may be more you want to share with us than can fit neatly on the Common App or Coalition Application.
+We understand there may be more you want to share with us than can fit neatly on the Common App or Coalition with Scoir.
 Though not required as part of their application, some students choose to share additional information that may possibly strengthen their application and help us get to know them better.
 We welcome you to share such information with us.

 Optional ways to enhance your application include the following: